Use a Custom 404 Page¶

 If you aren’t already hosting the HTML file in Stitch, add it to the /hosting subdirectory of the exported directory.

-Specify the 404 Page in the Application Configuration¶
+Specify the 404 Page in the Application Configuration

-to the resource path of the HTML file then save the configuration
+In stitch.json, set the value of hosting.default_error_path to the resource path of the HTML file then save the configuration file.

-Import the Updated Application Directory¶
+Import the Updated Application Directory

-you can import the directory into your application.
-If you added the
+Once you have specified the custom 404 page path in stitch.json, you can import the directory into your application.
+If you added the custom HTML file to /hosting, make sure to use the --include-hosting flag.

---include-hosting
+stitch-cli import --include-hosting

 After you have successfully imported the changes, Stitch will begin serving your custom HTML instead of the default 404 page.